Maine’s sea-splashed rocky coasts are legendary, and the perfect spot for a family vacation that combines activity with culture and great food.

 In Bar Harbor, sailing vessels and yachts bob in the harbor, seagulls glide overhead, and the breeze tastes slightly of salt.
 You’ve come to Bar Harbor because it’s the gateway to Acadia National Park, but exploring the picturesque town is fun, too.

-After your whale-watching, lighthouse cruise, or kayak outing, linger in Bar Harbor for another Maine specialty—lobster.
+After your whale-watching, lighthouse cruise, or kayak outing, linger in Bar Harbor for another specialty that Maine is known for—lobster.
 There’s no shortage of fresh-off-the-boat seafood eateries in Bar Harbor.
 Try Beal’s Lobster Company or Stewman’s Lobster Pound for lobster rolls.

-You can even taste lobster ice cream at Ben & Bill’s Chocolate Emporium, as well as fudge, buttercrunch, and, of course, chocolates.
+You can even taste lobster ice cream at Ben & Bill’s Chocolate Emporium in downtown Bar Harbor, as well as fudge, buttercrunch, and, of course, chocolates.
 Afterward, take your stuffed teens to browse several of the Acadia Shops for a large selection of made-in-Maine soaps, pottery, maple syrup candy, and other products.

 Hike in Acadia National Park